WenshuaiJiangCorn/sl-experiment-wj/README.md

 2. **zaber_positions.yaml**: Stores the snapshot of the positions used by the HeadBar, LickPort, and Wheel motor groups, taken at the end of the session’s data acquisition.
 All positions are stored in native motor units.
 This file is created for all session types supported by the Mesoscope-VR system.
-3. **mesoscope_positions.yaml**: Stores the snapshot of the mesoscope objective position, taken at the end of the session’s data acquisition. **Note!** This file relies on the experimenter updating the stored positions if they changed between runtimes.
+3. **mesoscope_positions.yaml**: Stores the snapshot of the Mesoscope objective position, taken at the end of the session’s data acquisition. **Note!** This file relies on the experimenter updating the stored positions if they changed between runtimes.
 It is only created for window checking and experiment sessions.
 4. **window_screenshot.png**: Stores the screenshot of the ScanImagePC screen.
-The screenshot should contain the image of the red-dot alignment, the view of the target cell layer, and the information about the position of the mesoscope and the data acquisition parameters.
+The screenshot should contain the image of the red-dot alignment, the view of the target cell layer, and the information about the position of the Mesoscope and the data acquisition parameters.
 Primarily, the screenshot is used by experimenters to quickly reference the imaging quality from each experiment session. **Note!** This file is only created for window checking and experiment sessions.